 The itinerary will be determined by the weather forecast, but we are hoping to visit some of the following destinations:

-Just along the Wight coast from Yarmouth, and perfect for a lunch stop is Newtown Creek.
+Just along the coast from Yarmouth and perfect for a lunch stop is Newtown Creek.
 Once a busy medieval harbour, but now a tranquil National Trust nature reserve, home to many species including a growing pod of seals.

-Other options may include dropping anchor off Hurst Castle, another of Henry VIII’s fortifications that later played and important part in our national defences in the second world war.
+Other options may include dropping anchor off Hurst Castle, another of Henry VIII’s fortifications that later played an important part in our national defences in the second world war.

 Other possible anchoring spots could be Totland Bay or Colwell Bay home of ‘The Hut’ the laid-back beach shack restaurant overlooking Hurst Castle.